Skip to content

 5. Compare ATS, ROI, CLV deltas vs the actual 2024/2025 results.

-The simulator's headline output for our default spread brick run against 2024: ATS record changed by 0 games (the rule change does not affect regulation outcomes, only OT outcomes, and OT outcomes do not affect spread cover for spreads ≥ 3 points).
-Moneyline ROI on near-pick-em dogs improved by 0.6 percentage points across 47 wagers.
-Totals ROI improved by 0.3 percentage points across 272 wagers.
+The simulator's headline output for our default spread brick run against 2024: the ATS record is essentially unchanged (the rule change does not affect regulation outcomes, only OT outcomes, and OT outcomes do not affect spread cover for spreads of 3 points or more).
+The moneyline ROI on near-pick-em dogs ticks up slightly, while the totals ROI barely moves.
+Run it on your own brick and date range to see the deltas for your model — the magnitudes are small and sample-dependent, so treat them as directional rather than precise.

 Those numbers say the headline edge is in the moneyline market on near-pick-em games, not in the spread or total markets where the OT effect is washed out by the much larger regulation variance.